Ashfield District Council is registered as a data controller with the Information Commissioner's Office (registration number: Z5623481).

 How we record what personal data we hold

-Please see our Information Asset Register for details of what information we hold, the basis for processing the information, how long we keep your data and who we may share it with and why.
+Please see our Information Asset Register in the related document section of this web page for details of what information we hold, the basis for processing the information, how long we keep your data and who we may share it with and why.
 The register is divided into service areas enabling you to search it more easily.

 How do we protect your information?

 We’ll do what we can to make sure we hold records about you (on paper and electronically) in a secure way, and we’ll only make them available to those who have a right to see them.
 Examples of our security include:

 - encryption, meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
 This is done with a secret code or what’s called a ‘cypher’.
 The hidden information is said to then be ‘encrypted’

 - pseudonymisation, meaning that we’ll use a different name so we can hide parts of your personal information from view.
 This means that someone outside of the council could work on your information for us without ever knowing it was yours

 - controlling access to systems and networks allows us to stop people who are not allowed to view your personal information from getting access to it